vsg-dev/vsgTutorial/2_Foundations/Object_base_class_and_ref_ptr.md

 auto ptr = MyClass::create("ginger");
 ~~~

-While the declaration of the MyClass is little more complicated the benefit is cleaner and more expressive object creation syntax, that requires less code to type than either of the ref_ptr<T>(new T()) and std::make_shared<T>() usage.
+While the declaration of the MyClass is a little more complicated the benefit is cleaner and more expressive object creation syntax, that requires less code to type than either of the ref_ptr<T>(new T()) and std::make_shared<T>() usage.
 The use of the T::create(..) method is used throughout the VulkanSceneGraph codebase - it doesn't just make it more convenient for end users, it makes life easier for the developers of software as well.

 ## The strengths of smart pointers

 The main reason for smart pointers is to make it easier to develop robust applications, and in the case of the vsg::ref_ptr<>/vsg:::Object combination there is no memory or performance overhead over using C pointers except for specific usage cases.
-Follows are a few examples of how smart_pointers leads to cleaner and more robust code.
+The following are a few examples of how smart_pointers leads to cleaner and more robust code.

 Addressing memory leaks: